 In the image below, going down, vertically, the first two symbols are real Egyptian characters, existing in the version Joseph had but since damaged and illegible.
 Then we have a portion of the scroll that was apparently damaged and missing when Joseph received it.
 We can see that he inserted four characters.
 The first was a real Egyptian character he copied from another section.
 The next three are symbols look like they might be Egyptian but are not.
 Joseph apparently invented these using his imagination.
 After these three, we get to the characters shown in the second image above.

 This is Facsimile 1 found with the scroll just to the right of the KEP/Book of Abraham translated portion.
 You can see that pieces are missing, and you see the hand sketches made by someone involved with Joseph in KEP project in 1830’s.
-Joseph reconstructed the missing parts and interpreted the meaning as Abraham being nearly killed by an Egyptian priest before being rescued by the Holy Ghost.
+It appears Joseph reconstructed the missing parts and interpreted the meaning as Abraham being nearly killed by an Egyptian priest before being rescued by the Holy Ghost.

 This is the image taken from the Book of Abraham that Joseph published, still found in LDS scripture.